What is a Chain of Custody? How Can Businesses Use It?

-What is a Chain of Custody?
+What is chain of custody documentation?

-Chain of custody in the business world
+Chain of custody documentation in the business world

-Many businesses use a chain of custody documentation system to tackle supply management.
-In the dairy industry, it improves the traceability of food products, making it much easier to recall should there be a need to protect the public from possible salmonella contamination.
-Documentation travels with wood produced worldwide for building, furniture, or other uses by assuring that the trees are from sustainably managed sources.
-In the art world, it is referred to as provenance.
-Still, it keeps a record, timeline, and chronology of a historical object, who owned it, when it was sold, to whom, and where the item was located during its ownership.
-This type of documentation helps prevent some types of fraud or theft.
+Furthermore, many businesses make use of a chain of custody documentation system to tackle supply management.
+For instance, in the dairy industry, chain of custody documentation can be used in relation to the traceability of food products, making it much easier to recall food should there be a need to protect the public from a potential health issue, such as a possible salmonella contamination.
+Chain of custody documentation is also used in regards to wood products that are produced worldwide for buildings, furniture, or other construction based uses by assuring that the trees used are collected for such means are from sustainably managed sources.
+In the art world, chain of custody documentation is referred to as provenance.
+Provenance is used to keep a record, timeline, and chronology of a historical artwork, who owned it, when it was sold and to whom, and where the artwork was located during its ownership.
+This type of documentation can also be used to aid in the prevention of various forms of fraud or theft.

 What chain of custody can do for your business?